funkadelic/ha-acwd/INSTALLATION.md

 ### No data showing

-- ACWD has a 24-hour data delay - current day's data is not available
+- ACWD has a variable reporting delay (typically 3-4 hours)
+- Today's data is available, but with a delay
+- Check integration logs for "Latest available data" messages
-- Wait 6 hours for first data refresh
+- Wait up to 1 hour for next automatic import
 - Check integration logs for errors

 ## Update Frequency

-The integration updates every 6 hours.
-This is appropriate because:
+The integration updates **every hour**.
+This provides:

-- ACWD portal has a 24-hour data delay
-- Billing cycles are long (typically 2 months)
-- Frequent updates are unnecessary and would waste resources
+- Near real-time water usage updates
+- Today's partial data imported automatically
+- Adapts to ACWD's variable reporting delay
+- Energy Dashboard shows current day usage with minimal lag

 ## Support